 To set up the group policy object:

-1. Open up Group Policy Management (gpmc.msc).
+1. Open Group Policy Management (gpmc.msc).
 Create a new GPO or edit an existing one.

 2. Navigate to Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies.

-3. Import the certificate to the Trusted Root Certification Authorities and Trusted Publishers folders by right-clicking the empty space and selecting Import.
+3. Import the certificate to the Trusted Root Certification Authorities and Trusted Publishers folders by right-clicking the empty space in the right-hand pane and selecting Import.

 4. Follow the prompts and find the certificate.